Ten Sydney Date Ideas That Aren't Just 'Grabbing a Drink'

 Best of all, you'll be sipping some of Sydney's best cocktails and stellar snacks like the ever-changing selection of popcorn flavours and a cheese or charcuterie board.
 If the vibes are high and you're looking for a spot to break down what you just saw with your plus one, head to one of the bars and restaurants nearby.
 Our picks would be Poly or the sleek lobby bar at the Ace Hotel.

-For those who like to a date designed around an outdoor activity, this one's just for you.
+Don't let the tourists have all the fun.
+For those who like a date designed around an outdoor activity, this one's just for you.
 Navigate the waters of the harbour like a pro by taking a stand-up paddleboarding lesson from the crew at Rose Bay Aquatic Hire.
 Or do it yourself and check out one of our five other favourite SUP spots around the city.
-They'll be possible spills and embarrassment, but this has to be one of the best ways to experience Sydney's sparkling scenic spots and, besides, water is just a naturally flirty medium.
+There'll be possible spills and embarrassment, but this has to be one of the best ways to experience Sydney's sparkling scenic spots and, besides, water is just a naturally flirty medium.
 Otherwise, if balance isn't your strong suit, how about kayaking?

-If La Niña strikes again or you're looking to add some healthy competition into your romantic endeavours, check out Sydney's indoor bouldering scene at either 9 Degrees in Waterloo or Blochaus.
-Both have multiple levels of difficulty so they're perfect for beginners and pros alike.
+If Sydney's unpredictable weather serves up a downpour or you're looking to add some healthy competition into your romantic endeavours, check out Sydney's indoor bouldering scene at either 9 Degrees in Waterloo or Blochaus.
+Both have multiple levels of difficulty, so they're perfect for beginners and pros alike.

 Live music, drinks and the city's best art.
-No, this isn't the opening of the hottest new nighttime venue.
+No, this isn't the opening of the hottest new night-time venue.
 On Wednesdays throughout the year, the Art Gallery of NSW keeps its doors open late to bring together Sydney's art-loving community for Art After Hours.
 Each iteration features the likes of live music, talks, workshops and access to the gallery's latest exhibition.
-If you're keen for more late-night cultural adventures, you can also head to the Powerhouse Museum on Thursdays or MCA on Fridays for their weekly after-work cultural events.

 New year, new chance to learn new skills.
 For most of us, that's how every January starts — but once February, March and April roll around, it's easy to let that plan fall by the wayside.
-Enter Cornersmith, the cooking school run by the crew from beloved Annandale cafe which will load you up with new know-how.
+Enter Cornersmith, the cooking school run by the beloved cafe crew at the FoodLab Kitchen in Strathfield will load you up with new know-how.
 The organisation's hands-on workshops cover a range of topics but focus largely on the likes of pickling, preserving and fermenting.
 Always wanted to know how to make your own tofu?
 Fancy making your own bottled tomatoes?
 Desperate to create and perfect your own signature hot sauce?
-Head along and you'll learn everything you need to.
+Head along, and you'll learn everything you need to.

 If seafood is more up your alley than making marmalade, check out the Sydney Seafood School's culinary classes.
-Located above the current Sydney Fish Market site, the school has been a staple for top-notch cooking classes for over 30 years now.
-Book the right night and you could even be treated to a masterclass from some of Sydney's best chefs.
+Located above the current Sydney Fish Market site, the school has been a staple for top-notch cooking classes for over 30 years.

-Paddington's Italian eatery Barbetta lets you do just that at its regular (and super popular) pasta-making classes.
-Running regularly throughout the week, the classes let you get your hands dirty while you learn to roll out the likes of gnocchi, lasagna, fettuccine, orrechiette and strozzapretti.
+And pasta lovers can check out Paddington's Italian eatery Barbetta, where you can up your in-kitchen game thanks to its regular (and super popular) pasta-making classes.
+Running regularly throughout the week, the classes let you get your hands dirty while you learn to roll out the likes of gnocchi, lasagna, fettuccine, orecchiette and strozzapreti.

-It may be a cliche, but it's a cliche for a reason: jazz is horny.
-There are plenty of places where you can integrate jazz into a date around Sydney each week.
+It may be a cliché, but it's a cliché for a reason: jazz is horny.
+There are plenty of places around Sydney where you can integrate jazz into a date each week.
 On the more opulent side of things, you can head to Restaurant Hubert — one of the best restaurants in Sydney for our money — which hosts daily live jazz with a luxurious side of magnificent French cuisine.
-If you're looking for a more relaxed spot to catch a wailing sax or silky piano, local favourites like The Lansdowne and Yulli's Brews host regular free jazz nights too.
+If you're looking for a more relaxed spot to catch a wailing sax or silky piano, local favourites like LazyBones and Yulli's Brews host regular free jazz nights, too.

 Top image: Golden Age by Cassandra Hannagan